 Is the Toyota Camry a Reliable Midsize Sedan?

-When you want a car that lasts forever, you get a Toyota Camry, right?
-Most of us have been told this for generations, but does the Camry really live up to this reputation?
-We’re here to find out if the Toyota Camry has the reliability scores to back up its reputation.
+When you want a car that lasts forever, you get a Toyota Camry.
+It’s advice repeated for generations.
+But does this perenially popular midsize sedan live up to the hype?
+Let’s see if the Toyota Camry has the reliability scores to back up its reputation.

 What are the Toyota Camry reliability scores?